digbmc/dssf-syll/resources/data.md

 - What graph types would best communicate your data story?
   - Useful resource: [From Data to Viz](https://www.data-to-viz.com/)
   - Use your imagination!
 Draw your visualization on paper.
-  - For inspiration: [Dear Data project](http://www.dear-data.com/theproject), Georgia Lupi & Stefanie Posavec.
+  - For inspiration: [Dear Data project](http://www.dear-data.com/theproject), Georgia Lupi & Stefanie Posavec; See also the winners of the [Information is Beautiful Awards]
 - Design considerations:
   - What methods can you use to convey your variables?
   - How can you make the results visually compelling and communicative?